Skip to navigation Skip to content

 • change who they are living with

-• have moved to an area that is/is not in close proximity to a large town/city
+• have moved to an area that is/is not near a large town/city

 • are no longer homeless or living in unstable accommodation